An Independent In Bradford Is Fighting Labour By Claiming To Be The Real Pro-Corbyn Candidate

 Yaqoob had told local press that people in Bradford had "urged" her to stand, and rejected claims it was part of a Respect grudge match.
 Respect candidate George Galloway lost the seat at the 2015 general election.

-Respect, an anti-war and anti-Tony Blair party, was founded by Galloway in 2004 after his expulsion from Labour.
+Respect, an anti-war and anti-Tony Blair party, was founded by Salma Yaqoob and George Monbiot in 2004, and grew out of the Stop the War coalition.

-A spokesperson for Yaqoob's campaign said: "This week the whole thing has snowballed really, we're just moving strength to strength everyday.
-We just seem to be growing, the momentum just seems to be growing day by day.
+A spokesperson for Yaqoob's campaign said: "This week the whole thing has snowballed really.
+We're just moving strength to strength every day.
+We just seem to be growing; the momentum just seems to be growing day by day.

 "Salma, she knows what she's talking about, she's straight up, she doesn't beat around the bush.
 People appreciate that of her."

-The spokesperson acknowledged receipt of Labour's letter but said they weren't worried: "There's no real response, to be honest with you, as far as I'm concerned... there's no sort of legal letter, because they're not a legal entity are they?
+The spokesperson acknowledged receipt of Labour's letter but said they weren't worried: "There's no real response, to be honest with you, as far as I'm concerned...
+There's no sort of legal letter, because they're not a legal entity, are they?

 "Obviously they [Labour] are worried.
 I mean, anyone can use a picture of them and Corbyn.
 Doesn't mean you work with Corbyn or he's endorsing you, does it, if you use a picture?"

-When pressed whether he thought Yaqoob had support the Labour leader's support, he said: "They're friends, aren't they?
+When asked whether he thought Yaqoob had the Labour leader's support, he said: "They're friends, aren't they?
 Obviously Corbyn is in the middle of an election, so his priority is his own party.

 "Would he support Salma if it wasn't in the middle of an election?
 I'm sure he would come out publicly and endorse her.
 But obviously the situation that we're in is very different.
-Yeah I think he'd support her if he could."
+Yeah, I think he'd support her if he could."

 A source close to Corbyn told BuzzFeed News that any suggestion the Labour leader wanted Yaqoob to win over Naz Shah was "absolute nonsense and very disappointing".